 Bills recently enacted

 - Data-Sharing and Governance Act 2019 – This Act (2019 Act) was signed into law by the President on 4 March 2019, but requires a commencement order to come into force.
 It provides a legal basis for the disclosure of information (including personal data) between certain public bodies.
 The Act only applies where no other legal basis exists in Irish or EU law permitting or requiring data-sharing between public bodies.
-Whilst the 2019 Act is without prejudice to the GDPR and Data Protection Act 2018 (2018 Act), it expressly states that the legal basis set down in section 38 the 2018 Act (processing of personal data carried out in the public interest or in the exercise of official authority), shall not apply to the sharing of personal data between public bodies.
-This means a public body cannot rely on the public interest legal basis under the 2018 Act to share personal data with another public body.
-Personal data must only be shared in accordance with the 2019 Act (unless allowed for by another law).
+Whilst the 2019 Act is without prejudice to the GDPR and Data Protection Act 2018 (2018 Act), it expressly states that the legal basis set down in section 38 the 2018 Act (processing of personal data for a task carried out in the public interest or in the exercise of official authority), shall not apply to the sharing of personal data between public bodies.
 Where a public body shares personal data in accordance with the 2019 Act, a data sharing agreement must be put in place.
 The 2019 Act sets out the minimum mandatory content of such agreements, and requires draft agreements to be published on a public body’s website for public consultation, and to be submitted to the new Data Governance Board (yet to be appointed) for review prior to being executed.